Our 5 steps to create a personalisation roadmap will help your business deliver the right content to the right visitors at the right time.

 The aim of these discovery sessions is to generate as many ideas as possible, and to achieve a collective understanding of your website and what it stands for.
 We've carried out many sessions like these which have helped our team build successful websites for our clients.

 These are open sessions where all business and marketing related ideas are welcome.
-It’s an opportunity for your marketing and content teams to identify and discuss pain points, visitor types, visitor intent, conversion points and the key user journeys tailored content will be applied to.
+It’s an opportunity for your marketing and content teams to identify and discuss pain points, visitor profiles, visitor intent, conversion points and the key user journeys tailored content will be applied to.

 For example, an objective to increase seminar attendance is discussed.
 This evolves into a tactic to promote the seminar on the home page to visitors that haven't registered.
 A conversion goal is assigned to the registration page to complete the journey.